TomJamesBW/PodcastPlanner/README.md

 - Assign people to segments in the **Planner** tab
 - Reorder segments by dragging them up or down

+### Go Live Recording
+- Switch to the **Go Live** tab when ready to record
+- View current segment details, key points, and assigned people/assets
+- Start timer when beginning a segment
+- Stop timer when pausing or completing
+- Add recording notes specific to each segment
+- Use Previous/Save & Next to navigate between segments
+- Timer auto-resets when moving to a new segment
+- View real-time statistics: estimated time, total time, segments recorded
+- Export recording logs with all timing and notes data

 ### Exporting
 - **Plain Text (.txt)**: Simple formatted text document (includes people and assets)
 - **PDF**: Print-ready formatted document (includes people and assets)
 - **JPG Image**: High-resolution image export of your episode plan (includes people and assets)
 - **JSON**: Machine-readable format for backup/sharing (includes all data)
+- **Recording Log (.txt)**: Detailed recording session with times and notes (Go Live tab)

 ## Technical Specifications